tahowallet/token-list/README.md

 # README token-list

-A community-maintained token list for Tally Ho, the community-owned wallet.
+A community-maintained token list for Taho, the community-owned wallet.

-The JSON schema represents the technical specification for a token list which can be used in a dApp interface, such as the Tally Ho wallet.
+The JSON schema represents the technical specification for a token list which can be used in a dApp interface, such as the Taho wallet.

 The schema is based upon the [uniswap token list implementation standard](https://github.com/Uniswap/token-lists)